mmuratarat/mmuratarat.github.io/_pages/faq.md

 * **Regression problems**: Mean Absolute Error, Mean Squared Error, Root Mean Squared Error, R-squared
 * **Classification problems**: Accuracy, Precision, Recall, Sensitivity, Specificity, False Positive Rate, F1 Score, AUC, Lift and gain charts

+There are different metrics to classify a dataset, depending on the use case, for example, if we have an imbalanced dataset we would concentrate more on F1 score and less on accuracy.

 #### What is confusion matrix and its elements?

 A much better way to evaluate the performance of a classifier is look at the confusion matrix.
 In order to compute the confusion matrix, you first need to have a set of predictions, so they can be compared to the actual targets.